 The easiest way to get started with the examples is via conda install.

-BrainIAK is the result of an ongoing collaboration among the Parallel Computing Lab at Intel, the Princeton Neuroscience Institute, and other institutions.
+BrainIAK is the result of an ongoing collaboration among the Brain-Inspired Computing Lab at Intel, the Princeton Neuroscience Institute, and other institutions.
 All parties maintain a firm commitment to community-developed open-source software.